LironSimon/SciMED/README.md

 ## Code usage
 ### Run the experiments shown in the paper:
 1. Clone the repo
-2. Install the 'requirements.txt' file.
+2. Install the `requirements.txt` file.
-3. run the project from the main.py file, make sure all the arguments are set to **True**.
+3. run the project from the `main.py` file, make sure all the arguments are set to **True**.

 ### Use in your project:
 1. Clone the repo
-2. Install the 'requirements.txt' file.
+2. Install the `requirements.txt` file.
 3. Include the following code to the relevant part of your project:
 ```
 from empsr import empsr